niyazifurkanbar/KuadroSim/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 KuadroSim is an optimized and practical quantum circuit simulator.
 This simulator has most of the quantum gates found in other simulators.
-So, special quantum gate addition and TFC module addition functions are available in this simulator.
+Furthermore, special quantum gate addition and TFC module addition functions are available in this simulator.
 Perform circuit design faster and more practical with KuadroSim.

 ## Installation
 In order to install KuadroSim, download src/KuadroSim.py from this repo and and copy it to the folder where your code is.
 KuadroSim requires the numpy library, to install numpy, enter the following command in the command line.